 - Focus on one idea per photo only.
 Conveying too many ideas at once might be overwhelming for your visitors.

 - Avoid selling words like “Buy Now” or “Get it here” or those that sound over sales-y.
 Instead, focus on a problem and offer a solution like “Flowers for events and the home, we got it all here”.

 You can get inspirations from these great-looking Cover Photos examples so you can come up with a remarkable Cover Photo for your Facebook Fan Page.

 Step 4: Design Your Cover Photo

-It also include a preset Facebook cover size or you can also use the Collage option to compile photos into one larger photo.
+It also includes a preset Facebook cover size or you can also use the Collage option to compile photos into one larger photo.

 PicMonkey features include:

 - Basic Editing such as cropping, rotating, adjusting colors and resizing.

 - Add Effects with more than 20 themes and effects that you can choose from.